-- Privacy: These doors fulfill the basic function of giving a room privacy.
+- These doors fulfill the basic function of giving a room privacy.

-- Low Cost: Most significantly, hollow core doors are inexpensive, with most costing less than $50.
+- Most significantly, hollow core doors are inexpensive, with some costing less than $80.
 This is why most budget-conscious contractors and home builders will steer consumers toward hollow-core doors.
 This is one area where you can shave costs without completely eliminating a feature.
 Given that interior doors tend to be installed in great quantities (as opposed to the one or two doors for the exterior), saving costs can be important.

-- Sound Transmission: Hollow core doors tend to transmit sound.
+- Hollow core doors tend to transmit sound.
 For better soundproofing, use solid core doors inside your house.

-- Difficult to Refurbish: Surfaces of veneered hollow-core doors are only about 1/8" thick.
+- Surfaces of veneered hollow-core doors are only about 1/8-inch thick.
 This thin veneer does not allow for much more than a light sanding if even that.
 But even that is a best-case scenario.
 Many hollow core doors are all fiberboard, no veneer, which means that they can only be re-painted and never sanded.
-The prime advantage of solid-core wood doors is that they are 100% wood and can be sanded, planed, filled, and painted if they become damaged.
+The prime advantage of solid-core wood doors is that they are 100-percent wood and can be sanded, planed, filled, and painted if they become damaged.

-- Low to Moderate Resale Value: Hollow core doors provide, at best, only moderate resale value, since they have become so ubiquitous.
+- Hollow core doors provide, at best, only moderate resale value, since they have become so ubiquitous.
 At worst, they can drag down the value of a house if that house has custom features that surpass the quality of hollow core doors.
 Or to put it more bluntly, hollow core doors are cheap and not necessarily in the good, monetary way.

 When you switch from hollow core to solid wood doors, you will be alarmed at how well solid wood slows the transmission of sound from room to room.
-Solid wood feels better.
-The door has a nice, swing to it.
+Solid wood simply feels better.
+In addition, due to the weight, the solid door has a nice, swing to it.